-The board of directors has approved a stock repurchase program authorizing the Company to repurchase the Company's outstanding shares of Class A common stock on the open market or in private transactions.
-The repurchases are used primarily to offset dilution from the Company's equity incentive plans and for strategic initiatives.
-During the years ended December 31, 2012, 2013 and 2014, the Company repurchased 4.6 million, 1.7 million and 0.8 million shares of Class A common stock for an aggregate price of \$201.5 million, \$140.9 million and \$45.7 million, respectively.
-In May 2012 and July 2013, the Company's board of directors authorized an increase of \$250.0 million and \$400.0 million, respectively, in the amount available under the Company's ongoing stock repurchase program.
-At December 31, 2014, \$348.8 million was available for repurchases under the stock repurchase program.
+In 1998, the Company's board of directors approved a stock repurchase plan authorizing the Company to repurchase \$10.0 million of its outstanding shares of Class A common stock on the open market or in private transactions.
+The Company's board from time to time increased the amount authorized under the 1998 stock repurchase plan, including an increase of \$400.0 million announced in August 2013.
+In October 2015, the Company's board terminated the 1998 stock repurchase plan and approved a new repurchase plan with an initial authorization amount of \$500.0 million.
+The repurchases are used primarily to offset dilution from our equity incentive plans and for strategic initiatives.
+During the years ended December 31, 2013, 2014 and 2015, the Company repurchased 1.7 million, 0.8 million and 3.8 million shares of Class A common stock for an aggregate price of \$140.9 million, \$45.7 million and \$164.1 million, respectively.
+At December 31, 2015, \$446.9 million was available for repurchases under the 2015 stock repurchase plan.

-12. STOCK-BASED COMPENSATION
+12. Stock-Based Compensation

-At December 31, 2014, the Company had the following stock-based employee compensation plans:
+At December 31, 2015, the Company had the following stock-based employee compensation plans: